 Exporting Markers

-Markers can be exported for use in other applications:
+Project Admins and Organisation Admins can export all project markers for use in other applications:

 Click the Download All Markers button.

-The csv export file will include all visible markers.
+The export will include all markers in the project.

 Platform Availability